-We buy Fairtrade silver when we can, but it’s in very short supply currently so we are privileged to get any at all.
-Our bestselling Wisdom Cuff is made in Fairtrade silver and inscribed with a choice of wisdoms; ‘Be the change you want to see’ and ‘Do small things with great love’.
+Fairtrade silver is in very short supply currently so we are privileged to get any at all.
+Our bestselling Wisdom Cuff is made in Fairtrade silver and inscribed with a choice of wisdoms; ‘Be the change you want to see’ or ‘Do small things with great love'

 We live in a disposable culture with everything from electronics, to clothes, to food and yes, it includes jewellery too.
 While instant gratification can be addictive, try to take your time and choose a timeless piece you’ll want to wear forever.
 Our 'Happy Days' mantra bracelet is a lovely 'for life' piece.
 It's made from solid silver (reclaimed of course!) and is designed to be used as reminder to take a little time each day for personal gratitude practice - something that will help with happiness and wellbeing for all your life!

 Perhaps you don’t need to buy new at all, precious jewellery is perfect for restyling.
 If you have broken jewellery or a piece that you don’t like or grown tired of, have it refashioned by a jeweller into something you love.
 Many jewellers will take gold and silver jewellery and remake it to your own design, and precious stones can easily be remounted into more contemporary settings.